 - Students must be enrolled in a FR course spring semester prior to the summer program

 - Open to all Penn State students

 The fastest way to become fluent in a second language is to live where the language is spoken and where there are few English-speaking tourists.
 The French language program at Besançon was established to provide this ideal environment for intermediate-level students of French who want to make a quantum leap in their oral language proficiency.
 Program participants enroll in the intensive French program at the Centre de Linguistique Appliquée, which is part of the University of Franche-Comté.
 Proficiency is developed through classroom work related to French language and civilization, with an emphasis on the culture of the region, French culture both high and popular, and life in contemporary France and within the European community.
 Small classes that meet five days a week provide students with an environment that promotes rapid progress.

 Besançon is located two-and-a-half hours southeast of Paris, in the Jura Mountains, near the Swiss border.
 A city of 120,000, Besançon is near numerous small medieval towns and castles and also within three hours of a variety of interesting major cities such as Basel, Lyon, Dijon, and Strasbourg.
 Learn more about Besançon by visiting the Besançon City Guide website.

-Included in the program fee is a trip to Paris.
-Students will travel as a group to Paris during the break week and visit important cultural sites.
-Transportation, lodging, activity fees and some group meals and breakfasts are included.
-They must have completed at least two semesters of elementary French to be accepted into the program.
-A mandatory orientation meeting will be held in April.
+Lodging, activity fees and some group meals, breakfasts, and dinners with host families are included.
+Students must have completed at least two semesters of elementary French to be accepted into the program.
+A mandatory orientation meeting will be held in March.
 Upon arrival each student is tested for placement by the institute faculty.